pjs_ a year ago

 It basically lands on a two-wheeled medium-bodied shape and doesn't seem to make much progress after that.
 Power and speed would be interesting variations.

-• sevensor 15 days ago
+• sevensor a year ago

 What happens in an evolutionary algorithm depends on what you write it for.
 This is a fun toy, but what it does specifically is explore a very limited simulation of evolution by natural selection.
 Metaheuristics aimed at optimization have a lot of techniques aimed at not stalling out on a prematurely converged design, as well as improving other desirable properties of the population, at the expense of any pretense of fidelity to real-world evolution processes.

-• Applejinx 15 days ago
+• Applejinx a year ago

 This is why I said it needed crossover and got downvoted into oblivion :) turns out it at least tries to have crossover, so maybe the genome doesn't translate to crossover doing anything relevant.